gburaglia/UF3503/development/C++FFT/README.md

 ## What is FFT?
 * Optimized computational algorithm to implement the Discreet Fourier Transform
-* Factorizes DFT matrix into a product of
+* Factorizes DFT matrix into a product of factors
 * Many was to implement